 WE DEMAND BOLD AND AMBITIOUS ACTION FROM A STRONG EPA THAT HONORS THE CLEAN AIR ACT

-The Trump Administration has unleashed an unprecedented series of climate and clean air regulatory rollbacks that have dragged us backwards as a nation and threaten our right to clean air.
+The Trump administration unleashed an unprecedented series of climate and clean air regulatory rollbacks that have dragged us backward as a nation and threaten our right to clean air.
 The Biden administration must not only fix these rollbacks, but achieve a bold new approach to pollution that prioritizes public health and environmental justice.

 Our top priorities in the next administration are: